 '''

-ModuleNameImpl.cpp
+<ModuleName>Impl.cpp

-ModuleNameImpl.hpp
+<ModuleName>Impl.hpp

 '''

-In the file ModuleNameImpl.cpp you have to invoke the methods of your GStreamer element.
-The module logic will be implemented in the GStreamer Element.
+In the file <ModuleName>Impl.cpp you have to invoke the methods of your GStreamer element.
+The actual module logic should be implemented in the GStreamer Element.

-10.3 For both kind of modules
+10.1.3 For both kind of modules

-If you need extra compilation dependencies you can add compilation rules to the kurento-module-creator using the function generate\code in the CmakeLists.txt file, located in src/server/.
+If you need extra compilation dependencies, you can add compilation rules to the kurento-module-creator using the function generate_code in the src/server/CMakeLists.txt file.